Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-Foam + poly-fiber wrap feels plush without turning mushy Loose pillows and back cushions benefit from regular shaping
+Foam plus poly-fiber wrap feels plush without turning mushy Loose pillows and back cushions benefit from regular shaping

-Corner-blocked frame and platform foundation support everyday use Polyester upholstery is comfortable but not “cool to the touch”
+Corner-blocked frame and platform foundation handled everyday use well Polyester upholstery is comfortable, but not cool to the touch

-Reversible cushions help you manage wear in high-use seats Not ideal if you prefer a firm, upright perch
+Reversible cushions help manage wear in the most-used spots Not ideal if you prefer a firm, upright perch

 Details